pravinraj-marimuthu/HRGFSA_Assessment/Readme.md

 - Observability with Grafana dashboards and Prometheus metrics.
 - Multi-stage Build usage to optimize the Docker image size
 - Buildx setup to improve caching and build speed
+- Helm charts deployment of monitoring stack for easy management
+- Terraform modules usage for VPC and EKS provisioning (easy provisioning and management)

 ---